Get Inspired

 What Part of Ljubljana is Best for Tourists?

-Stay in the City Center (Centrum) or the Old Town.
-Everything will be within a 10-minute walk.
-If you want something a bit more local but still close, the Trnovo neighborhood is lovely—it’s where the locals go to hang out by the grassy riverbanks.
+Stay in the Old Town.
+Everything will be within a 15-minute walk.
+If you want something a bit more local but still close, the Metelkova district is lovely—it features a vibrant alternative arts scene, edgy street art, and unique nightlife in former military barracks.

 What to Know Before Going to Ljubljana